Audree V. Jones-Taylor

 Big tots program at Redwood Heights Recreation Center

-The Redwood Heights Recreation Center is excited to announce that we will be continuing our Big Tots program here at the Redwood Heights Recreation Center for the Fall Session.
+The Redwood Heights Recreation Center is excited to announce that we will be continuing our Big Tots program here at the Redwood Heights Recreation Center for the Winter Session.

 About the Teacher: Lea Felix has worked for the City of Oakland, at Dimond Recreation Center for 8 years as a preschool teacher.
 She holds a multiple subjects teaching credential for grades Pre-K to 12th.
 Before her sons were born, she worked for Alameda County as a Teacher for Developmentally delayed toddlers and later on as a special education teacher for a private school in Walnut Creek with grades K-12.
 Her message to prospective parents: "I really enjoy teaching preschool and I am looking forward to working with your child".